Aboriginal and Torres Strait Islander viewers are warned that the following may contain images and voices of deceased persons.

 - Aboriginal English

 Diana Eades, UNE.
 Background, vocabulary, sounds, some grammatical features, pragmatics, resources.

 Phonology, grammar, lexicon, references, links.
 Wikipedia.

 ‘There are a number of online and published resources providing background to the history and etymology of Aboriginal words and place names spoken in Sydney and NSW’.

-Apple, Free.
+Android, Free.
 ‘Explore and learn the language and culture of the Barngarla people anywhere in the world, for free !
 Search in Barngarla and English or use our traditional search of Images’.

 ‘Australian Aboriginal language which was spoken in the Gulf of Carpentaria region close to the Northern Territory/Queensland border’.
 Language information, links.
 Fairly technical presentation.

 Standalone Version, Intro, Lexicon, English-Gurindji, more.